-The epidermis layer of skin also begins to thin and your skins fat stores and underlying muscles begin to deplete.
+The epidermis layer of skin also begins to thin, your skin’s fat stores and underlying muscles begin to deplete.
 This combination causes the epidermis to dry out, succumb to the effects of gravity and begin to sag and form lines and wrinkles.
 The rate at which this happens is affected by many things such as genetics, health and age.
 Below are a few factors that cause sagging skin:

-Obese individuals who have lost a massive amount of weight often have problems with excess skin.
-Typically this occurs as a result of extreme dieting.
+Obese individuals who have lost a large amount of weight often have problems with excess skin.
+Typically, this occurs as a result of extreme dieting.
 In the instance of weight loss, the best way to prevent sagging skin is to monitor your weight reduction-making sure to pace yourself.
 The excess fat in the body stretches the skin.
-Depending upon your age, you may find that the flesh does not “snap back” with the same elasticity, as it would have when you were younger.
+Depending on your age, you may find that the flesh does not “snap back” with the same elasticity as it would have when you were younger.
 Thus, a gradual approach is the best way to get your skin to adjust to your weight changes.

 The best way to prevent the premature sagging of your skin is to look at habitual factors such as diet, sun protection and whether or not you smoke.
-These simple things in your day to day life that can exacerbate your ageing and saggy skin.
+These simple factors in your day-to-day life can exacerbate your ageing and saggy skin.
 Most of the effects of skin damage only show years after it has occurred, though it is never too late to start taking care of your skin properly.

-The correction for Sagging Skin will depend on many factors such as medical history, age, life style factors and many more.
-The best way to find out what would be the best procedure for you is to organise a consultation where we can explain to you what is the main cause of your concern and how best to address it.
+The correction for Sagging Skin will depend on many factors such as medical history, age, lifestyle factors and many more.
+The best way to find out what would be the best procedure for you is to organise a consultation with Cosmetic Medical Clinic where we can explain to you what is the main cause of your concern and how best to address it.
 Some of the procedures offered to combat the effects of ageing and sagging skin include:

 Book a Consultation